MichaelVessia/obsidian-api/README.md

 Local API for interacting with an Obsidian vault.

+> **Note**: This is a learning exercise project.
+For production use, consider using the more mature [obsidian-local-rest-api](https://github.com/coddingtonbear/obsidian-local-rest-api) plugin instead.

+## Credits

+Inspired by [obsidian-local-rest-api](https://github.com/coddingtonbear/obsidian-local-rest-api) by Adam Coddington.

 ## Configuration

 The API requires a `VAULT_PATH` environment variable pointing to your Obsidian vault directory.